Steatoda mexicana

 Similar Taxa

-- Steatoda triangulosaShares the same and general body plan, but S. triangulosa has distinctive paired wavy on the and is more widely distributed across North America.
+- Steatoda triangulosaShares the same and general body plan, but S. triangulosa has distinctive paired wavy lines on the and is more widely distributed across North America.

 - Steatoda grossaSimilar size and web structure, but S. grossa typically shows different coloration and is more common in cooler, coastal regions.